wcypierre/gilded-rose-exam/README.md

 Just for clarification, an item can never have its `quality` increase above 50, however `Sulfuras` is a legendary item and as such its `quality` is 80 and it never alters.

-### Instructions

-- Given the above requirements, update `#update_quality` in `gilded_rose.rb` to support `Conjured` items.
-- Please refactor the implementation of `gilded_rose.rb` and make it more readable and maintainable.
-- Hint: Make use of `gilded_rose_spec.rb`.
-- When you are done, Please open a `pull request` from your `local branch` to your main `forked branch`.
-- Be prepared to talk about your approach and resulting implementation.

 ### Fave Engineering Culture